Will the keto diet help if I have SIBO?”

 Click HERE to save these questions for later.

-The low-FODMAP diet is the only long-lasting proven SIBO diet protocol.
+The low-FODMAP diet is (one of) the only long-lasting proven SIBO diet protocol.
 To ignore this fact while on a keto diet could leave you miserable still.

 If after answering those five questions, any one of them is having you question a decision to move forward with the keto diet for healing SIBO, I have some alternatives to consider.